Home » Shopping & Components » Garda Hitch Footloop

 The Transformation Loop (described below) transforms our Garda Hitch Footloop into a length that is short enough to climb with a minimally short bridge, but long enough to still allow self recovery.
 JRB engages the Transformation Loop only when Hitch Climbing or Stick climbing.
 If those climbing methods are not used, the Loop is not necessary.

-If you don’t buy the kit cited above, you can buy and construct a footloop with individual components.
+If you don’t buy the kit cited above, you can buy and construct a footloop with individual elements.
 And don’t forget to use the JRB15 coupon code for your purchases at: https://www.apecanyon.com/

 One inch nylon or polyester webbing (flat or tubular) is available from multiple sources.
 Note that the 1200 lb webbing is thin and easy to pack but plenty strong for a Footloop.
 Length: Although the video suggests twice your height for the single loop version, that provides 3′ more than you need.
 A more accurate estimate is twice your height minus 3′.